segfly-oss/rocker/README.md

 1. `-v /var/run/docker.sock:/var/run/docker.sock`
    This is a bind mount to the local docker daemon.
    While this should scrutinized by security-minded folk, it's necessary with Rocker since the very nature of the tool requires communicating with Docker.
-1. `-v /etc/ssl:/etc/ssl`
-   This bind mounts the local hosts's certificate store.
-   It is currently a workaround for pulling base images from Docker Hub as the Alpine base-image certificates for Rocker do not seem to cover the CA used by Docker Hub.
 1. `-v ${HOME}/.rocker_cache:/root/.rocker_cache`
-   Another bind mount to the user's home directory running Rocker.
+   A bind mount to the user's home directory running Rocker.
    It allows Rocker to persist Dockerfile build layers in a cache outside of Docker.
 1. `-v $(pwd):/build`
    This bind mounts the current working directory as the `/build` directory inside the container.